decodewithdeepak/markdown-notes/7th-sem/nn/nn-unit-1.md

 > PYQ: How biological neural is different from the artificial neural networks?
 (2023, 15 marks)
 > PYQ: Biological neuron equivalencies to artificial neuron model.
 (2022, 15 marks)

+The artificial neuron model is a simplified model of the biological neuron.
+It is a mathematical model that is used to simulate the behavior of the biological neuron.

 **Artificial Neuron Model:**